Judicial Security

 Did you know?

-94 federal court districts were protected by the U.S. Marshals Service.
+• 94 federal court districts are protected by the U.S. Marshals Service.

-Approximately 30,300 federal prosecutors and court officials for whom the Marshals had protective responsibility.
+• Approximately 30,300 federal prosecutors and court officials for whom the Marshals have protective responsibility.

-888 judicial facilities were protected by the U.S. Marshals Service.
+• Over 850 judicial facilities are protected by the U.S. Marshals Service.

-Approximately 2,700 federal judges were protected by the U.S. Marshals Service.
+• Approximately 2,700 federal judges are protected by the U.S. Marshals Service.

 Court Security